 Chris Kibler joined the Mount Holyoke staff as the Lyons Head Cross Country and Assistant Track & Field coach in August of 2017.
+He was named the head coach of the Track & Field Team in the Fall of 2018.

 In his first season at the helm, Kibler guided the cross country team to four top-10 finishes over six meets during the fall season.
 Highlighting the year was a seventh place finish at the Seven Sisters Championship (6k), followed by a 10th-place finish at NEWMAC's.
 MHC also took 39th overall at the NCAA New England Regional Championship.
 Academically, the Lyons shined as nine student-athletes were named to the NEWMAC Academic All-Conference Team, which was second-most among the conference schools, and just two honorees behind MIT.